IQSS/dataverse/doc/sphinx-guides/source/admin/ip-groups.rst

 Listing an IP Group
 --------------------

-Let's say you used "ipGroup1" as the alias of the IP Group you created above.
+Let's say you used "ipGroup1" as the alias of the IP Group you created in :ref:`ip_group_create`.
 To list just that IP Group, you can include the alias in the curl command like this:

 ``curl http://localhost:8080/api/admin/groups/ip/ipGroup1``